AdobeDocs/adobe-io-events/src/pages/guides/using/idcs/idcs-events-data-stream-setup.md

-RUNNING | Engine is still working on the job ENGINE_PROCESSING_COMPLETED | Engine has completed the capability execution ASSETS_UPLOAD_STARTED | Capability generated asset upload started ASSET_UPLOAD_COMPLETED | Capability generated asset upload comepleted ASSET_UPLOAD_FAILED | One or more capability generated asset upload failed ASSETS_UPLOAD_COMPLETED | All asset uploading is comepleted
+RUNNING | Engine is still working on the job ENGINE_PROCESSING_COMPLETED | Engine has completed the capability execution ASSETS_UPLOAD_STARTED | Capability generated asset upload started ASSET_UPLOAD_STARTED | Emmited for individual asset upload, once for each asset that starts uploading ASSET_UPLOAD_COMPLETED | Capability generated asset upload comepleted ASSET_UPLOAD_FAILED | One or more capability generated asset upload failed ASSETS_UPLOAD_COMPLETED | All asset uploading is comepleted